 Joint estimated tax payments.
-If you and your spouse made joint estimated tax payments for 1995 but file separate returns, either of you can claim all of your payments, or you may divide them in any way you agree on.
-If you cannot agree, you must divide the payments in proportion to your individual tax amounts as shown on your separate returns for 1995.
+If you and your spouse made joint estimated tax payments for 1996 but file separate returns, either of you can claim all of your payments, or you may divide them in any way you agree on.
+If you cannot agree, you must divide the payments in proportion to your individual tax amounts as shown on your separate returns for 1996.

-If you claim any of the payments on your tax return, enter your spouse's or former spouse's social security number in the block provided on the front of Form 1040 or Form 1040A.
-If you were divorced and remarried in 1995, enter your present spouse's social security number in that block and write your former spouse's social security number, followed by "DIV," to the left of line 56, Form 1040, or line 29b, Form 1040A.
+If you claim any of the payments on your tax return, enter your spouse's or former spouse's social security number in the space provided on the front of Form 1040 or Form 1040A.
+If you were divorced and remarried in 1996, enter your present spouse's social security number in that space.
+Also write your former spouse's social security number, followed by "DIV"-